zembutsu/docs.docker.jp/swarm/overview.rst

 ..
 Commits on Feb 4, 2016 b88cb64358908b8e0c3fddd402d23088ed633ef9
 .. -------------------------------------------------------------------

 ..
-Docker Swarm
+Docker Swarm overview

 ==============================
-Docker Swarm
+Docker Swarm 概要
 ==============================

 ..
 Docker Swarm is native clustering for Docker.
 It turns a pool of Docker hosts into a single, virtual Docker host.
 Because Docker Swarm serves the standard Docker API, any tool that already communicates with a Docker daemon can use Swarm to transparently scale to multiple hosts.
 Supported tools include, but are not limited to, the following: